jeffknupp/talks/wharton-web-conference-14.md

 ## Show Me a GET

-Here's the code that handles retreiving a single tweet and returning it as JSON:
+Here's the code that handles retrieving a single tweet and returning it as JSON:

 ```python
 from models import Tweet, User